KravitzLabDevices/FED1/README.md

 FED is open-source - we encourage you to fork, modify, and hack it to add new functionality.
 We'd also love to hear about it when you do, so please <a href="mailto:lex.kravitz@nih.gov">drop us a line</a>!

 ## What's available?
 + <b> FED-wiki </b>
 If you'd like to build your own FED, head to the wiki for detailed build instructions: https://github.com/KravitzLab/fed/wiki/

 Other links above:
 + <b>FED-Python-scripts</b>
-contains analysis code written in Python
+Contains analysis code written in Python

 + <b>doc</b>
-contains documentation and photos
+Contains documentation and photos

 + <b>fed-arduino</b>
-contains the latest Arduino sketch for running FED
+Contains the latest Arduino sketch for running FED

 + <b>hardware</b>
-contains system schematic
+Contains system schematic

 + <b>3D design files</b>
-all mechanical pieces can be found on TinkerCAD (https://www.tinkercad.com/users/69Zt0NRn4eA-katrina-nguyen) or Thingiverse (https://www.thingiverse.com/thing:1787971)
+All mechanical pieces can be found on TinkerCAD (https://www.tinkercad.com/users/69Zt0NRn4eA-katrina-nguyen) or Thingiverse (https://www.thingiverse.com/thing:1787971)
 **Note: please contact us if any other file formats are needed!

 FED was designed by a team of researchers at the National Institutes of Health, more info here: http://www.kravitzlab.com/